 Matlacha has lots of funky shops, restaurants, and art galleries, all painted in bright colors....... a place you should really go see.

 Cape Coral's city council is planning for a huge outdoor shopping center either on Pine Island Rd or in the downtown area of South Cape.

 In the meantime, there are several of these types of shopping centers in South Ft Myers, Estero, and Naples.
 To find out more about them, go to my Southwest Florida Shopping Outlets and Centers page.

 The best used furniture is at This and That Resale Furniture in Port Charlotte.
 Furnish your Florida home with beautiful pieces for less money.

 A little bit closer and just over the Cape Coral Bridge on Rt 41 and Daniels Pkwy is Bell Towers Shops.

 With about 50 shops and restaurants, a movie theater, and hotel, there's something for everyone at this attractive shopping center with lovely architecture, walkways, cafes, and fountains.

-You'll find stores such as Saks Fifth Avenue, Talbots, Cache, Gap, Chicos, Ann Taylor, Banana Republic, and more.
+You'll find stores such as Saks Fifth Avenue, Talbots, Cache, Gap, Chicos, Ann Taylor, Banana Republic, Bed Bath and Beyond, and more.

 I love the food at Bluepointe Grill ........ plus there's pizza, bistros, a Japanese steakhouse and other eateries.